 So is the rumor true that like all big firms, Quarles & Brady has cots in the offices, an on-site nurse for medical emergencies, and grocery delivery so that associates can live at the firm and bill 24 hours a day?

 Not one bit true!
 However, we do love food, so have your groceries delivered here at your own risk!
 Here's the straight scoop [ALERT: THE FOLLOWING LANGUAGE IS NOT FUNNY.
 OUR BEST HUMORISTS TRIED AND FAILED TO MAKE THIS FUNNY.
 PROCEED AT YOUR OWN RISK.]
-As of January 1, 2019 starting salaries for junior level associates joining us in Chicago and Washington, D.C. is $160,000 and $140,000 in Arizona, Florida, Indiana and Wisconsin.
+As of June 1, 2022 starting salaries (not including performance bonuses) for entry-level associates joining us in Chicago and Washington, D.C. will be $190,000, and $175,000 in Arizona, Florida, Indiana, Minnesota and Wisconsin.

 Our compensation system for associates has been changed to better align it with the goals promoted by our partner compensation system.
 Our subjective system is better able to reward associates based on their strengths and it provides better bonus opportunities for strong performers.